hdavid/VCVRack-Holon.ist/README.md

 SwissCheeseKnife is a Quad utility module with a twist.

 ### Inverter
-inverts input signal
+Inverts input signal.

+### Attenuator
+Attenuator with range [0, 1] ratios.

 ### Sample and Hold
-Classic Trigger and Hold
+Classic Trigger and Hold.

 ### VCA
-VCA with response shape from linear to exponential
+VCA with response shape from linear to exponential.

 ### Low Pass Filter
 Simple low pass filter